Jean-Michel Nicolier

-Jean-Michel Nicolier (1 July 1966 – 20 November 1991) was a French military volunteer, who battled in the Croatian War of Independence in Battle of Vukovar and other battlefields throughout Croatia.
+Jean-Michel Nicolier (1 July 1966 – 20 November 1991) was a French military volunteer, who fought for Croatia in the Croatian War of Independence.
+He participated in the Battle of Vukovar and other battlefields throughout Croatia.
 He was killed in the Vukovar massacre.

 Early years

 Nicollier was born on 1 July 1966 in Vesoul, France to his mother Lyliane Fournier.
 He was the middle child of three brothers; his brothers are Pierre and Paul.
 In Vesoul he finished elementary and high school.
 Nicollier watched the Croatian War of Independence on television in France, and decided to travel to Croatia.
 He told his mother:

 I want to help these people, they need me.
 I have to go, but I'll be back.
 You know that I'm a wild grass that never goes away.

 In July 1991, he boarded the train and arrived in Zagreb completely alone.
 There he joined the Croatian Defence Forces and was sent off to the front along the Kupa river in Banovina.